johnbillion/wp-crontrol/docs/help/problems-spawning-wp-cron.md

 ### cURL error 7: Failed to connect: Connection refused

-This is a bit of a mystery error.
-It could relate to your HTTPS configuration, or it could be an access restriction problem (see below).
-This may be a temporary network connectivity problem.
+This is a generic connection error.
+It could relate to your HTTPS configuration, a firewall configuration, an access restriction problem (see below), or a temporary network connectivity problem.

 ### cURL error 28: Operation timed out after 3000 milliseconds with 0 bytes received